vuejs-templates/webpack/README.md

 - #### How do I work with an existing backend server?

   You can edit `proxyTable` in [`build/dev-server.js`](https://github.com/vuejs-templates/webpack/blob/master/template/build/dev-server.js#L9-L13) to proxy certain requests to your backend server.

+- #### How do I deploy built assets with my backend framework?

+  Your backend framework may come with a convention for where static assets should live, and the default generated file structure may need to be adjusted.
+Here's what you need to do:

+  - Edit [`output.publicPath`](https://github.com/vuejs-templates/webpack/blob/master/template/build/webpack.base.conf.js#L11) to be the URL path where your backend framework serves static assets, e.g. `/public/`.

+  - After the build, copy the contents of `dist/index.html` into the appropriate server-side template, and copy everything in `dist/static` to the public/static directory of your backend framework.
+You can automate this by adding custom scripts in `build/build.js`.

 - #### How do I run unit tests in more browsers?